ITC, The Early Years

 The Investment Tax Credit (ITC) for commercial solar projects was established in the Energy Policy Act of 2005 in section 48 of the Internal Revenue Code (IRC).
-The popular tax credit has enjoyed several extensions since then, with the latest coming in 2015.
+The popular federal tax credit has enjoyed several extensions since then, with the latest coming in 2015.
 Currently, a declining percentage of the solar investment tax credit can be claimed by commercial solar projects through 2021 as follows:

 2020: Commercial solar projects can claim 26 percent of the project’s cost as an investment tax credit.